thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 #### Call contexts

-The Internet Computer provides certain messaging guarantees: If a user or a canister calls another canister, it will eventually get a single response (a reply or a rejection), even if some canister code along the way fails.
+The BigFile provides certain messaging guarantees: If a user or a canister calls another canister, it will eventually get a single response (a reply or a rejection), even if some canister code along the way fails.

 To ensure that only one response is generated, and also to detect when no response can be generated any more, the BIG maintains a *call context*.
 The `needs_to_respond` field is set to `false` once the call has received a response.
 Further attempts to respond will now fail.